1dolinski/apnow-fun-mcp/VSCODE_SETUP.md

 # VS Code Configuration Guide for MCP Server

-This guide will help you configure VS Code to work with your MCP server and Claude, providing detailed instructions for setup and troubleshooting.
+This guide will help you configure VS Code to work with your MCP server and Cline, providing detailed instructions for setup and troubleshooting.

 ## Prerequisites

 - VS Code installed on your machine
-- Claude extension for VS Code installed
+- Cline extension for VS Code installed
 - MCP server running locally (following the steps in [Implementation Guide](./implementation-guide-mcp.md))

 ## Configuring VS Code for MCP

-### Step 1: Install the Claude Extension
+### Step 1: Install the Cline Extension

 1. Open VS Code
 2. Click on the Extensions icon in the left sidebar (or press `Ctrl+Shift+X`)
-3. Search for "Claude"
+3. Search for "Cline"
-4. Find the official Claude extension by Anthropic and click "Install"
+4. Find the official Cline extension and click "Install"

-### Step 2: Configure Claude Settings
+### Step 2: Configure Cline Settings

-#### For VS Code Claude Extension:
+#### For VS Code Cline Extension:

 1. Open VS Code Settings:
    - Windows/Linux: File > Preferences > Settings
    - macOS: Code > Preferences > Settings

-2. Search for "Claude" in the settings search bar
+2. Search for "Cline" in the settings search bar

-3. Find "Claude: MCP Settings" (or navigate to the Claude extension settings)
+3. Find "Cline: MCP Settings" (or navigate to the Cline extension settings)

 4. Click on "Edit in settings.json"